Base64 Encoder & Decoder

 What is Base64 encoding used for?

-Base64 converts binary data into a text-safe format using 64 ASCII characters.
-Developers commonly use it to embed images in HTML/CSS via data URIs, encode API authentication tokens, transmit binary data through text-only protocols like email, and store small assets directly in configuration files.
+Base64 represents binary data as ASCII text using 64 safe characters.
+Developers use it to embed small images in HTML/CSS via data URIs, encode basic-auth credentials for HTTP headers, transmit binary payloads through text-only channels like email or JSON, and store binary assets directly in configuration files.
+It is encoding, not encryption — Base64 makes data text-safe, not secret.

-Can this tool handle special characters and emojis?
+Does this tool handle emojis and special characters correctly?